yereverluvinunclebert/tbSteampunk-clock-calendar/README.md

  BUILD: The program runs without any Microsoft plugins.

- Built using: VB6 with MZ-TOOLS 3.0, VBAdvance, CodeHelp Core IDE Extender Framework 2.2, Shaggratt's Code Map, Rubberduck 2.4.1, RichClient 6 or,
+ Built using: TwinBasic with MZ-TOOLS 3.0, VBAdvance, CodeHelp Core IDE Extender Framework 2.2, Shaggratt's Code Map, Rubberduck 2.4.1, RichClient 6 or,

  TwinBasic and RichClient 6